 Robinette Farms is now packaging and selling microgreens at local grocery stores, often partnering with a distributor and offering tastings to shoppers.
 Without the assistance of the Value-Added Producer Grants (VAPG) program, it would be difficult for small farming operations like Robinette Farms to develop new products and access higher-value markets.

 On Monday, Aug.
 28, 2017, U.S. Department of Agriculture (USDA) announced the availability of at least $18 million in funding through the competitive VAPG program.

 Administered by USDA Rural Development, the VAPG program provides competitive grants to producers for working capital, feasibility studies, business plans, and marketing efforts used to establish value-added businesses.
-Up to $75,000 is available for planning grants, and up to $250,000 is available for implementation grants.
-VAPG grants can be used to develop new product lines from raw agricultural products or to promote additional uses for established products.
+Up to $75,000 is available for a planning grant, and up to $250,000 is available for an implementation grant.
+Value-added grants can be used to develop new product lines from raw agricultural products or to promote additional uses for established products.

 Who is eligible?

 Independent producers, agricultural producer groups, farmer or rancher cooperatives, and majority-controlled, producer-based business ventures are all eligible to apply for these grants.

 The program prioritizes funding for applicants who are beginning, veteran farmers and ranchers, or socially-disadvantaged farmers and ranchers; operators of small- and medium-sized family farms and ranches; farmer and rancher cooperatives; and majority-controlled, producer-based business ventures whose projects “best contribute” to creating or increasing marketing opportunities for the aforementioned groups of farmers.

 New this year, there are reserved funds for applications that support opportunities for beginning and socially-disadvantaged farmers and ranchers, and for proposed projects that develop mid-tier value marketing chains, as well as projects located in persistent poverty counties.